Aish713/Aish713/README.md

 ---

 ### 💜 About Me:
-- 🎓 Still a baby octopus in the tech ocean
+- 🎓 Interested in learning AI.
-- 🌱 Grow slowly but surely — like baby coral
-- 🌊 Currently swimming through SAP ABAP
+- 🌱 Currently learning SAP ABAP.
-- 🤔 I love solving problems and thinking outside the box
 - 🐙 Slightly obsessed with octopuses (they're smart and cool like tech 😎)
 - 🦑 I believe learning should be fun, colorful, and weird (like octopuses)